History & Biographies

 Endlessly copied around the world, his unique system of fortifications protected France from invasions, making Louis XIV the most powerful monarch of his time.

-The Vauban system consisted of an iron belt of 180 fortresses scattered around the country, each of them rivaling in technical ingenuity.
+The Vauban system consisted of an iron belt of 180 fortresses scattered around the country, each rivaling in technical ingenuity.

 THE MASTERS OF THE REICH [4x52’]